syntax-tree/unist-util-remove/readme.md

 ## Types

 This package is fully typed with [TypeScript][].
-It exports no additional types (types for the test are in `unist-util-is`).
+It exports no additional types.

 ## Compatibility